How the Band Briefly Rallied on ‘Northern Lights-Southern Cross’

 Much of the credit for that goes, of course, to Robbie Robertson — who crafted a lyric as intricate as it is specific.
 He calls these lost souls “rounders,” a perfectly old-fashioned synonym for honorable ne’er-do-wells; he understands the ultimate freedom in having no possessions because there are also no concurrent debts.
 But, as Manuel’s ever-more-oaken performance on “Hobo Jungle” makes clear, the track would have withered in most anyone else’s care.

-“There’s no doubt that it was thrilling to me to be able to put a song into the hands and tools of Richard,” Robertson once told me.
+“There’s no doubt that it was thrilling to me to be able to put a song into the hands and tools of Richard,” Robertson said in 2014.
 “To this day, I still don’t know any singers that can bring that kind of sadness so boldly and movingly to the front.”

 Northern Lights-Southern Cross boasts a narrative centerpiece in “Acadian Driftwood,” one of Robertson’s most enthralling quests to frame history within an individual story.
 (It's very much in the style of "The Night They Drove Old Dixie Down," but this time focusing on the wandering Cajuns.)
 “Jupiter Hollow” is a kind of magnum keyboard opus for Hudson, while the fast-moving finale “Rags and Bones” remains an artfully penetrating moment – in that most modern-day fans have come to associate Robertson exclusively with his Native American roots.
 Here, Robertson instead draws on the city scenes surrounding his Jewish heritage, completing the album with a torrent of vibrant urban memories.